MDSV9/churn-prediction/README.md

    - [Link to Model Training notebook]

 ### Code
-- The `src/` directory contains the source code for my solution.
+- The `notebooks/` directory contains the code for my solution.

 ## Dependencies
-- List the main libraries and their versions used in your project.
+- Main libraries and their versions used in this project.
-  - [Library 1] version x.x.x
-  - [Library 2] version y.y.y
+  - **NumPy:** Version 1.23.5
+  - **Pandas:** Version 1.5.3
+  - **Matplotlib:** Version 3.7.0
+  - **Seaborn:** Version 0.12.2
+  - **Scikit-learn:** Version 1.2.0
-  - ...
+  - **CatBoost:** Version 1.2

 ## Usage
-Provide instructions on how to reproduce or run your solution.
-Include any special considerations or configurations needed.

-## Model Architecture
-Briefly describe the architecture of your model, including key hyperparameters and any unique features.

-## Results and Insights
-Share insights from your analysis, key findings, and any visualizations that helped in understanding the data or model performance.
+The entire data analysis and modeling process, from Exploratory Data Analysis (EDA) to the final modeling steps, is well-documented in the Jupyter notebook.
+To reproduce or run the solution, follow these steps:

+1. Open the Jupyter notebook `Binary Classification with a Bank Churn.ipynb`.

+2. Execute each cell sequentially to replicate the analysis and model training.

+3. Ensure all dependencies are installed.

 ## Future Work
 Discuss potential improvements or additional steps that could be taken to enhance the model or address limitations.